Amigoliath/Slidikins-Strenuous-Skyrim/Wabbajack.md

 - Under **Local Files**, select **Verify integrity of game files...**
 - Wait for the process to identify and obtain any files it requires

-> This step will download the three Creations noted above as well as [Saints and Seducers](https://en.uesp.net/wiki/Skyrim:Saints_%26_Seducers), which I do not support.
-There may be no harm in having it, but if you want to remove it, just make sure `ccBGSSSE025-AdvDSGS.esm` is disabled in your MO2 load order.

 Once that is finished, you'll need to downgrade to a version of Skyrim which works with this list.
 - Download [BestofBothWorldPatcher.zip](https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files) and unzip it anywhere
 - Run **Patcher.exe**